Why Some States Reopening Early May Mean Disaster Down the Road

 More than anything, we all want to move past this dark and scary time.
 But despite the urge to resume normalcy and restart the economy, experts worry that early reopenings could have exactly the opposite effect, leading to not only more COVID-19 cases and deaths, but they might actually damage the economy further and delay true recovery.

 Why states want to reopen

 As the United States is reaching its fifth month into the COVID-19 pandemic, states are setting their own schedule for reopening and learning as they go along.
 Here in Iowa, where I’m based, Governor Kim Reynolds allowed nearly all businesses to open at 100 percent capacity on Friday, June 12—even as positive cases held steady and daily deaths statewide hovered between five and 10, about where we were for the latter half of April.
 Iowa is now inching closer to 26,000 confirmed positive cases and 700 reported deaths statewide from COVID-19.
-The general guidance for reopening is to keep people separate by at least six feet of physical distance; if that’s not possible, wear a face mask (especially these masks that are perfect for summer).
+The general guidance for reopening is to keep people separate by at least six feet of physical distance; if that’s not possible, wear a face mask.

 The reasons for reopening are plain: For a five-week span during peak coronavirus lockdown, Iowa had seen more unemployment claims filed repeatedly than it had since the Great Depression, according to The Des Moines Register.
 The latest Bureau of Labor Statistics data shows that Iowa’s unemployment rate fell from a peak of 11 percent in April to 10 percent in May, the month when most businesses were able to open at 50 percent capacity.